STUDENT EMERGENCY ASSISTANCE FUND

 - Tuition, fees, health insurance, and study abroad costs

-- Non-essential utilities (i.e. cable), household, or furniture costs not related to damage or theft
+- Recurring or non-essential utilities (i.e. cable), household expenses, or furniture costs not related to an emergency situation

 - Parking tickets

 - Costs for entertainment, recreation, non-emergency travel or other non-essential expenses

 If your financial hardship surrounds concerns not covered by the emergency fund, check out more information about the CARES Act below to see if you qualify.